 I graduated as mathematician at the Eötvös Loránd University of Budapest, Hungary, in 1979.
 After a brief scholarship at the Université Paris VI I joined the Hungarian research institute in computer science (SZTAKI) where I worked for 6 years (and turned into a computer scientist…).
 I left Hungary in 1986 and, after a few years in industry in Munich, Germany, I joined the Centre Mathematics and Computer Sciences (CWI) in Amsterdam where I have a tenure position since 1988.
-I received a PhD degree in Computer Science in 1990 at the University of Leiden, in the Netherlands.
+I’ve received a PhD degree in Computer Science in 1990 at the University of Leiden, in the Netherlands.
 I joined the World Wide Web Consortium (W3C) Team as Head of W3C Offices in January 2001 while maintaining my position at CWI.
 I served as Head of Offices until June 2006, then as Semantic Web Activity Lead until December 2013.
-Since June of 2013, I am Digital Publishing Activity Lead.
+Since June of 2013, I am Publishing@W3C Technical Lead.

 Some personal data

 - Nationalities (for unusual family reasons I have been born with two of them…): French and Hungarian

 - The Hungarian spelling of my full name is Herman Iván, whereas my French spelling is, simply, Ivan Herman.

 - Gender: male

 - Family: I am married and have a son, David.

 - Email addresses: ‘ivan’ on my own ‘ivan-herman.net’ domain, ‘ivan’ on the w3.org domain, or ‘ivan.herman’ on the cwi.nl domain

 - Skype ID: ivan_herman

 - I have two homes, spending, roughly, 5-6 months in both places in a year: